Esteban795/DOOM-2077/specs/networking.md

 ### Technicalities

 * All integers, signed or not, are represented in network byte order (big-endianness).

+* Floats are not used in the network protocol.
+If a float is needed, it is represented as a integer value premultiplied by a constant.
+For instance, player coordinate are represented as mm (multiplied by 1000).

 * Unless explicitly mentioned, strings are not NUL-terminated.